valentin-burillier/kinepy/doc_EN/Prismatic.md

     <img width="50%" src="https://user-images.githubusercontent.com/93446869/180998713-5b020132-4f86-447d-b9d5-7e28a1be30cd.svg">
 </p>

-- `delta`, 1darray : Successive values of the algebraic distance from the origin of `s2` to the one of `s1` along the direction of the joint
+- `delta`, 1darray : Values of the algebraic distance between the origin of `s2` and the origin of `s1` along the direction of the joint

 Piloting the joint sets `delta`.